SamGanYX/GreenGrub/README.md

 ## ⚠️ Risks

 - Emissions data for processed foods is hard to calculate.
 - Solution: Use **relative scoring** based on key ingredients instead of exact carbon values.
+Over time we can modify the algorithm to be more accurate.